Quickstart: Explore and analyze costs with Cost analysis

 Budget – Shows the planned spending limit for the selected scope, if available.

-Accumulated cost – Shows the total accrued daily spending, starting from the beginning of the month.
+Accumulated cost – Shows the total aggregate daily spending, starting from the beginning of the month.
 After you create a budget for your billing account or subscription, you can quickly see your spending trend against the budget.
 Hover over a date to view the accumulated cost for that day.

 Pivot (donut) charts – Provide dynamic pivots, breaking down the total cost by a common set of standard properties.
-They show the most to least cost accrued for the current month.
+They show the most to least costly for the current month.
 You can change pivot charts at any time by selecting a different pivot.
 Costs are categorized by: service (meter category), location (region), and child scope by default.
 For example, enrollment accounts under billing accounts, resource groups under subscriptions, and resources under resource groups.

 Customize cost views